-In the U.S., CERAMENT BVF is distributed through BONESUPPORT's distributor network, which at year-end amounted to more than 40 distributors supported by our commercial platform, of our directly employed and specially trained U.S. sales and marketing organization.
-At year end, the U.S. commercial organization had 21 (22) employees.
+In the US, BONESUPPORT's products are distributed through BONE-SUPPORT's distributor network, which at year-end amounted to more than 40 distributors supported by our commercial platform, our directly employed and specially trained US sales and marketing organization.
+At year end, the US commercial organization had 25 (21) employees.

-In Europe, BONESUPPORT currently has direct sales with 31 (29) sales representatives in the U.K., Germany, Switzerland, Sweden, Denmark and the Benelux countries.
+In Europe, BONESUPPORT currently has direct sales with 26 (31) sales representatives in the UK, Ireland, Germany, Switzerland, Sweden, Denmark and the Netherlands.
 BONESUPPORT sells via distributors in Finland, France, Ireland, Italy, Croatia, Norway, Poland, Spain and Austria.
 BONESUPPORT also sells through distributors in a small number of selected countries outside North America and Europe.
-The company has established a hybrid model in Italy and Spain, with qualified local staff from BONESUPPORT working side by side with the local distributors' sales representatives.
+The Company has established a hybrid model in Italy and Spain, with qualified local staff from BONESUPPORT working side by side with the local distributors' sales representatives.